 - Demonstrate basic proficiency in Bible study methodology, especially as this discipline contributes to sermon preparation. - Demonstrate a practical knowledge of the organization and basic content of the Old and New Testaments. - Demonstrate a thorough knowledge of the theological principles and doctrines that serve as a foundation of Pentecostal Christian faith. - Apply relevant fundamental biblical and theological principles in local ministry contexts.
-These principles include management of interpersonal conflicts, a standard of exemplary ethical conduct, and the servant-oriented use of spiritual authority. - Demonstrate fundamental proficiency in a variety of pastoral leadership functions, including ecclesial responsibilities, preaching, administration, and chairing meetings. - Continue the appreciation and practice of lifelong learning.
+These principles include the management of interpersonal conflicts, a standard of exemplary ethical conduct, and the servant-oriented use of spiritual authority. - Demonstrate fundamental proficiency in a variety of pastoral leadership functions, including ecclesial responsibilities, preaching, administration, and chairing meetings. - Continue the appreciation and practice of lifelong learning.

-Students who progress through the levels of the program will show increased ability in these areas.
-The strategies used to assess the achievement of these goals include end-of-course examinations, service learning requirement ministry reports, credentialing examinations with the parent denominational organization, and graduate follow-up survey results.
+Students who progress through the program levels will show increased ability in these areas.
+Strategies used to assess the achievement of these goals include end-of-course examinations, Service Learning Requirement ministry reports, credentialing examinations with the parent denominational organization, and graduate follow-up survey results.